-Ages Group Size 10+ 10-20 students
+Ages 10+

-Setting Indoors or out-
+Group Size 10-20 students

-Duration doors 40 minutes
+Setting Indoors or outdoors

-Subject(s) Science, Life Sci-
+Duration 40 minutes

-ences
+Subject(s) Science, Life Sciences

 Overview

 How quiet or loud is that sound?
 There are several overlapping terms for this property of sound.
 Many people say volume.
 Technical writings might use loudness or amplitude.
 Musicians talk about dynamics with borrowed Italian words (piano, forte, etc).
 We prefer the term "intensity" over these alternatives.
 We try to use it consistently throughout the following activity.